mars0i/masonclj/doc/general/ClojureMASONinteropTips.md

-Any Java class that implements `java.util.Collection` can be used with Clojure sequence/list-oriented functions: `map`, `reduce`, `filter`, `vec`, etc.  This is very convenient--for example for working with the contents of a `sim.util.Bag`.
+Any Java class that implements `java.util.Collection` can be used with Clojure sequence/list-oriented functions: `map`, `reduce`, `filter`, `vec`, etc.  This is very convenient--for example for working with the contents of a MASON `sim.util.Bag`.

 Clojure allows you to create Java arrays of primitives using functions such as `double-array`.
 You can set values in arrays of